stnava/ANTsTutorial/README.md

 ## Overview

 The goal of this tutorial is to preview ANTs, ANTsR *or* ANTsPy.

 We have fairly limited time so will have to restrict to:

 * Q/A session
 * running some github examples using core C++/bash ANTs
 * poking around some of the new ANTsX environments where X=py or X=R .

+Other possibilities:

+* update view on overall framework esp antsr & antspy ( 1/2 hour )
+* fmri/ASL, if of interest  ( 30 to 90 minutes depending on interest level, topics )
+* machine learning methods in antsr ( 30 to 60 minutes )
+* deep learning / antsrnet  ( 30 to 60 minutes )
+* open discussion / questions

 The "home" for ANTs tutorial material is [here](https://github.com/stnava/ANTsTutorial) but, honestly, there is tons of information spread across many places.
 I will try to index the main locations below.

 ## Installation